 Análisis de casos: Los investigadores pueden comprender y abordar el problema de manera más eficiente al tratar los casos cuidadosamente seleccionados o los casos del fenómeno.

 Components of the Explanatory Research

 Time sequence: The cause must occur before the effect.
-For example, it would not be appropriate to credit the increase in sales to rebranding efforts if the increase had started before the rebrand.
+For example, it would not be appropriate to credit the increase in sales to rebranding efforts if the increase had begun before the rebranding.

-Concomitant variation: The variation must be systematic between the two variables.
-For example, if a company does not change its employees' training and development practices, changes in customer satisfaction cannot be caused by employee training and development.
+Concomitant variation: The variation should be systematic between the two variables.
+For example, if a company does not change its employee training and development practices, changes in customer satisfaction cannot be caused by employee training and development.